archeops7/repository1/README.md

 Description
 This app is for managing the mileage, refueling amount, fuel consumption etc. of a car.
 You can create new data, view data, modify or delete the latest data.
-Java, JavaFX, MySQL are used.
+Java8, JavaFX, MySQL are used.

 MySQL Table Structure
 Database Name - "record", Table Name - "record"